Introduction to DSLR Photography Basics

 Combining these three elements gives you the power to capture the world as you see it, not just how your camera thinks it should look.
 Start experimenting and see the difference for yourself.

-I might create another post about back button focus but for now, let’s keep it simple.
+Then there’s the Shutter Button.
+Half-press to focus.
+Full-press to shoot.
+That’s it.
+Easy.
+I might create another post about back button focus but for now, let’s keep it simple and assume your using the default setup.

 Switching from auto to manual mode on your DSLR camera unlocks your creativity.

 In auto mode, the camera is taking away all your creative decisions.
-The camera is deciding on the shutter speed, aperture, and ISO.
-This often results in good but not great photos.
+Imagine painting but someone else picks your colors.

-So, flip the switch to manual.
-It’s time to take control because you’re the boss now.
+You learn to see.
 Light, depth of field, motion, and grain are under your control.
-With this newfound power, you can finally express yourself and tell the story you are after.
+With this newfound power, you can finally express yourself and tell the story you long to tell.

 With manual mode, you can adapt to any lighting situation, making your photos stand out.